-We will be carrying out essential maintenance work on the 400kV overhead electricity transmission line between Lovedean in Hampshire and Bolney in West Sussex.
+We are carrying out essential maintenance work on the 400kV overhead electricity transmission line between Lovedean in Hampshire and Bolney in West Sussex.

-We are refurbishing sections of the 64.5km overhead electricity line between Lovedean and Bolney, replacing fittings on pylons and repairing steelwork where necessary.
+From March to November 2025, we will be refurbishing sections of the 64.5km overhead line between Lovedean and Bolney, replacing fittings on pylons and repairing steelwork where necessary.

-The route, made up of 190 pylons with two circuits, begins at our substation in Lovedean and runs close to the South Downs National Park, to our substation in Bolney.
+The route, made up of 190 pylons with two circuits, begins at our substation in Lovedean and runs close to the South Downs National Park, to our substation at Bolney.

-We are refurbishing each circuit separately to allow electricity provision to be maintained when the power is turned off on one side of the pylons.
+We will refurbish each circuit separately to allow electricity provision to be maintained when the power is turned off on one side of the pylons.
 There will be no disruption to the supply of electricity while this work is carried out.
-Works are expected to be complete by Autumn 2025.

 We are committed to investing in the ongoing refurbishment of our network to ensure that it continues to meet the needs of our customers and communities for years to come.
 This maintenance work is needed to ensure a continued, reliable supply of electricity to homes and businesses.